Joey Essex: Other ventures

+Businesses

 On 8 March 2013, Essex launched a hair products range, Joey Essex: D'Reem Hair.
 On 23 March 2013, he opened his shop Fusey in Brentwood.
 The shop closed in 2016.
 On 12 September 2013, Essex launched two fragrances, Fusey aftershave for men and My Girl perfume for women.
-In February 2016 Essex appeared in adverts for Batchelors Cup-a-Soup.
-In May 2017 it was announced that Essex would be launching a clothing line titled DAFDEA.
+In February 2016, Essex appeared in adverts for Batchelors Cup-a-Soup.
+In May 2017, it was announced that Essex would be launching a clothing line titled DAFDEA.

+Boxing

+In November 2024, Essex was set to make his MF–professional boxing debut but withdrew prior to the official announcement.
+On 18 July 2025, Essex officially announced his boxing debut, this time against Portuguese influencer Numeiro set to take place on 30 August at Manchester Arena in Manchester on the Misfits 22 – Ring of Thrones undercard.

 Personal life

 Essex was engaged to fellow TOWIE cast member Sam Faiers, but later split up.
 They reconciled later in 2012.
 He then proposed to Faiers again in March 2013 and she accepted.
 However, the couple split up again on-screen in June 2013 following several arguments between the pair.
-In October 2014 they announced they had split up "for good".
+In October 2014, they announced they had split up "for good".
+In summer 2023, Essex was previously linked to model Grace Jackson before ending their romance but reuniting on Love Island in 2024.

+In June 2012, Essex was mugged at knifepoint in Hammersmith, London.

 Essex, whose mother took her own life when he was ten years old, has been an ambassador for Child Bereavement UK since 2014.
 He addressed her suicide and his grief in the BBC Three documentary Joey Essex: Grief and Me broadcast on 3 June 2021.

-He lives in Chigwell, Essex.
+Essex moved to Dubai in 2023, following his stint on Dancing on Ice, after thieves reportedly broke into his home in January 2023.